Cloud Migration Step-by-Step: A Practical 2025–2026 Guide

 8. Step 6: Networking, Connectivity, DNS & Certificates

 Networking is where migrations often stall because it impacts everything: identity, integration, latency, and cutovers.
-Plan explicitly:
+Plan explicitly, document decisions, and validate with rehearsals.

-Lower DNS TTL ahead of cutover windows (when appropriate) so you can switch traffic faster.
-Then raise TTL again after stability is confirmed.
+If appropriate, lower DNS TTL ahead of cutover windows to speed up traffic switching, then increase TTL after stability is confirmed.

 9. Step 7: Data Migration (Databases, Files, Backups)

-Backups are not real until you have successfully restored them.
-Schedule restore drills early, not after an incident.
+Backups are not real until you have successfully restored them in a rehearsal.
+Schedule restore tests early, not after go-live.

 10. Step 8: Migrate Applications in Waves (Execution)